1 Museum Street

-1 Museum Street is a historic building in the city centre of York, in England.
+1 Museum Street is a historic building in the city centre of York, England.

-The building was constructed in 1860, to a design by Rawlins Gould.
+The building was constructed in 1860 to a design by Rawlins Gould.
 It initially served as the city's register office.
-Later, it served as a Conservative Club, with committee rooms, a bar and a snooker room; it then became council offices.
+It later became a Conservative Club, with committee rooms, a bar and a snooker room and was subsequently used as council offices.

-The building has two storeys and is built of orange brick, with stone dressings.
-It is of 11 bays, one of which curves around the corner from Museum Street into Blake Street.
-The main entrance is on Museum Street, and has double doors with a fanlight above.
-Most of the sash windows have four panes, although a few retain the original eight panes.
-The window pediments are alternately triangular and segmented.
-The upper floor has Doric order pilasters.
-In 1909, a brick balustrade was added to the roof.
+The building has two storeys and is built of orange brick with stone dressings.
+It has 11 bays, one of which curves around the corner from Museum Street into Blake Street.
+The main entrance is on Museum Street and has double doors with a fanlight above.
+Most of the sash windows have four panes, although some retain the original eight panes.
+The window pediments alternate between triangular and segmented forms.
+The upper floor has Doric pilasters.
+A brick balustrade was added to the roof in 1909.

-Inside, a grand staircase leads up to the first floor room, which contains a wooden tablet to the memory of John Hodgson, from Strensall.
+Inside, a grand staircase leads up to the first-floor room, which contains a wooden tablet commemorating John Hodgson of Strensall.
 The room has housed meetings of the Board of Guardians of the York Poor Law Union.

-In 1986, the building was Grade II listed.
-In 2010, it was purchased by the York Conservation Trust, which renovated it to become the city's tourist information centre.
+The building was Grade II listed in 1986.
+In 2010 it was purchased by the York Conservation Trust, which renovated it for use as the city's tourist information centre.
 The office remained there until 2022.
+In June 2026, the bookseller Topping & Company opened a branch in the building.